ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 This tutorial provides an overview of working with **prioritizr** in SyncroSim Studio to demonstrate how to integrate multiple cost-layers into a lake conservation problem in Ontario, Canada.
 It covers the following steps:

-1. <a href="#step-1">Creating and configuring the prioritizr **Multi-cost prioritiation for FMZ10 lakes (Ontario, Canada)** SyncroSim library</a>
+1. <a href="#step-1">Creating and configuring the prioritizr **Multi-cost prioritization for FMZ10 lakes (Ontario, Canada)** SyncroSim library</a>
 2. <a href="#step-2">Visualizing and comparing results across scenarios</a>

 <br>

 <p id="step-1"> <h3><b>Step 1.
 Creating and configuring the Multi-cost Lake Prioritiation (Ontario, Canada) library</b></h3> </p>

 In SyncroSim, a library is a file with extension *.ssim* that stores all the model's inputs and outputs in a format specific to a given package.
-To recreate the **Multi-cost Lake Prioritiation (Ontario, Canada)** library:
+To recreate the **Multi-cost Lake Prioritization (Ontario, Canada)** library:

 1\.
 Open SyncroSim Studio.